EB-2 Visa: Key Takeaways

 If USCIS approves your I-485 application, you will receive lawful permanent resident status (a Green Card), allowing you to live and work in the U.S.

-How To Apply For An EB-2 Visa From Outside The US
+EB-2 Application Process From Outside The US

 To apply for an EB-2 visa from outside the U.S.: